metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 Optional:

 - `autoscaler` (Attributes) 'autoscaler' spec of a horizontal pod autoscaler to set up for the plugin Deployment. (see [below for nested schema](#nestedatt--spec--console_plugin--autoscaler))
-- `enable` (Boolean) Enables the console plugin deployment.'spec.loki.enable' must also be 'true'
+- `enable` (Boolean) Enables the console plugin deployment. 'spec.loki.enable' must also be 'true'
 - `image_pull_policy` (String) 'imagePullPolicy' is the Kubernetes pull policy for the image defined above
 - `log_level` (String) 'logLevel' for the console plugin backend
 - `port` (Number) 'port' is the plugin service port.
 Do not use 9002, which is reserved for metrics.
 - `port_naming` (Attributes) 'portNaming' defines the configuration of the port-to-service name translation (see [below for nested schema](#nestedatt--spec--console_plugin--port_naming))
 - `quick_filters` (Attributes List) 'quickFilters' configures quick filter presets for the Console plugin (see [below for nested schema](#nestedatt--spec--console_plugin--quick_filters))
-- `register` (Boolean) 'register' allows, when set to 'true', to automatically register the provided console plugin with the OpenShift Console operator.When set to 'false', you can still register it manually by editing console.operator.openshift.io/cluster with the following command:'oc patch console.operator.openshift.io cluster --type='json' -p '[{'op': 'add', 'path': '/spec/plugins/-', 'value': 'netobserv-plugin'}]''
+- `register` (Boolean) 'register' allows, when set to 'true', to automatically register the provided console plugin with the OpenShift Console operator.
+When set to 'false', you can still register it manually by editing console.operator.openshift.io/cluster with the following command: 'oc patch console.operator.openshift.io cluster --type='json' -p '[{'op': 'add', 'path': '/spec/plugins/-', 'value': 'netobserv-plugin'}]''
 - `replicas` (Number) 'replicas' defines the number of replicas (pods) to start.
-- `resources` (Attributes) 'resources', in terms of compute resources, required by this container.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--console_plugin--resources))
+- `resources` (Attributes) 'resources', in terms of compute resources, required by this container.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--console_plugin--resources))

 <a id="nestedatt--spec--console_plugin--autoscaler"></a>
 ### Nested Schema for `spec.console_plugin.autoscaler`